LufeMC/lumaa-spring-2025-swe/README.md

 ## Salary Expectations
     Between $55,000 and $72,000 yearly
     $4500 - $6000 monthly
-    wwhile most comparable full stack internships avg right in the middle of that range, I am flexible if everything else aligns and am able to negotiate upon an agreed rate.
+    While most comparable full stack internships avg right in the middle of that range, I am flexible if everything else aligns and am able to negotiate upon an agreed rate.

 ## Personal info